grinsted/src.glaciology.net/content/post/2017-09-06-switching-to-hugo.md

 This site is now created using a static site generator called [hugo](https://gohugo.io).
 I host it on a [netlify](https://netlify.com), and the source files are hosted on github.
 This is a nice setup for academics.
 So thumbs up from me.
 <!--more-->

+Hugo is a static website generator (similar to Jekyll but faster and with fewer dependencies).
+You write your posts in markdown, and hugo will then render it to static html files using a theme.
+You can check the markdown source for this page [here](https://raw.githubusercontent.com/grinsted/src.glaciology.net/master/content/post/2017-09-06-switching-to-hugo.md).
+Static means fast, and easy to find a host.
+You could put it on github pages, your own web server, and netlify.
+Static also means that if you are going to host it yourself then it will be easier to keep your server safe from hackers.
+You will simply have a smaller attack surface.

+Netlify is a place that hosts static websites.
+Once you have set it up then it will detect your commits to git repo, and automatically compile a new version of the html.
+It has is nice.
+You could achive the same using travis CI and github pages, but that is much more complicated to setup.

+I like this new setup where i just have a bunch of text files, and a git repo.

 I've previously hosted my site on google sites which was nice because it has zero maintenance, but also almost no flexibility.
 I migrated to wordpress hosted on a digital ocean droplet.
 There is quite a lot of maintenance in keeping all components updated and reasonably secure, installing SSL certificates, managing a database and backups.
+This new setup is much easier.